Glossary / Help

 To post a review in the Ultimate Guide :

 1) You need a UserID on the BAVEG website.
-This UserID is distinct and separate from any other userids that you may have on Yahoo, Hotmail, etc. It can reuse or be the same name as one of your userid on another site if you like.
+This UserID is distinct and separate from any other userids that you may have on Google, Yahoo, Hotmail, etc. It can be unique, or you can use the same name as one of your userids on another site if you like.

 a) If you already have a userid on the BAVEG website, then go to step 2